 Yes, it does.

 It deals with it from an exercise point of view.
-If I had a client who was given the diagnosis of “hypermobile or hypomobile SI joint dysfunction”, I would give them the program that is in Sacroiliac Pain Solution.
+If I had a client diagnosed with “hypermobile or hypermobile SI joint dysfunction,” I would provide them with the program in Sacroiliac Pain Solution.

-The presentation will educate you on you SI joint, the exercise guide will give you photos and descriptions of the exercises and the videos will show you how to do the exercises.
+The presentation will educate you on your SI joint, the exercise guide will give you photos and descriptions, and the videos will show you how to do the exercises.

 It is very comprehensive.

-Worst case scenario is you bring the program to your health and fitness professional.
+Worst case scenario is bringing the program to your health and fitness professional.
 They will take you through the program.
 I am sure when they look at it, they will have never seen anything like it.

 Few More Kinds Words about MIRU